clairepc/Machine-Learning-Algorithm/README.md

 # Machine-Learning-Algorithm
-About learning about machine learning algorithm
+About learning about machine learning algorithms